Matt-Eva/media-query-demo/README.md

 ## Mini-assignment

 In the folder labelled "practice" you'll find two files - practice.html and practice.css.
 You will be working in practice.css.
+This will also test your knowledge of CSS grid.

 #### Deliverables